sylank/event-radar-ng/README.md

 ## Description

 Here you can find an Angular 5 visual component.
 This component looks like a diagram or a chart but here you can show nearby events.
-You can configure it with a JSON file.
+You can configure it with a Json file.
 We have a summer house and i want to create a fancy website.
 I will use this radar diagram to show the nearby static events like a spa or a park or a mountain hike program.

 Here you can see the diagram in action (this is a mock design, this is not real webpage):